On this page

 We retain personal information for as long as needed to provide the services, maintain legitimate business records, resolve disputes, comply with law, and enforce agreements.

-- Desktop-app data lives on your Mac until you delete it.
-Uninstalling Kadro does not by itself wipe your workspaces; you can remove them from
+- Desktop-app data lives on your computer until you delete it.
+Uninstalling Kadro does not by itself wipe your workspaces; you can remove them from the app-data folder (

-~/Library/Application Support/com.alexandrupopescu.kadroor via Settings → Reset. - Account data is kept while your account is active.
+~/Library/Application Support/ai.kadrotools.kadroon macOS,%APPDATA%\ai.kadrotools.kadroon Windows) or via Settings → Reset. - Account data is kept while your account is active.
 After account deletion, residual records are purged within 90 days, except where a longer period is required to handle billing reconciliation, fraud prevention, or legal obligations.

 - Billing records are kept for the period required by Romanian and EU tax and accounting law — typically 10 years.